Application of High-Pressure Processing Technology in Agricultural Food

 Food safety issues have always been the focus of social attention, and the public also expects the importance of relevant units for food safety prevention and control.
 Supervising food processing industries pay attention to food safety, which will relatively promote the improvement and development of food processing technology.

-Traditional agricultural foods often use various processing methods such as high-temperature heating, drying, and the use of food additives to sterilize or inhibit the growth of microorganisms, thereby extending the shelf life and improving the different flavors and shapes of the products, but also resulting in the texture, taste, and nutrients of natural food materials Drain.
-High-pressure processing technology (HPP) is a non-heat treatment food processing technology.
+Traditional agricultural foods often use various processing methods such as high-temperature heating, drying, and the use of food additives to sterilize or inhibit the growth of microorganisms, thereby extending the shelf life and improving the different flavors and shapes of the products, but also resulting in the texture, taste, and nutrients of natural food materials drain.
+High-pressure processing technology (HPP processing) is a non-heat treatment food processing technology.
 It is applied to the processing of agricultural products.
 In addition to reducing the loss of nutritional value, functional ingredients, and freshness during the sterilization process, it can also remove harmful pathogens and improve the safety and maintenance of agricultural foods.
 Thus, the HPP food processing for short.

 The high-pressure processing technology originated from the discovery by researchers that egg protein will coagulate under high pressure, that is, high pressure can destroy or form non-covalent bonds such as hydrogen bonds, ionic bonds, and hydrophobic bonds in agricultural food ingredients.
 The mechanism of sterilization includes the destruction of microbial cell membranes, denaturation of proteins required for microbial growth, destruction of DNA transcription and solidification of phospholipids on cell membranes, etc., causing major changes in the growing microbial cells to achieve a sterilization effect, which will affect the agricultural food itself.
 The effects include enzyme inactivation, starch gelatinization, and reduction of microbial content, thereby extending the product's shelf life.